anoma/juvix/README.md

 ## The Juvix programming language

-Juvix provides a high degree of assurance.
+Juvix is designed with a focus on safety.
 The Juvix compiler runs several static analyses which guarantee the absence of runtime errors.
 Analyses performed include termination and type checking.
 As a result, functional programs, especially validity predicates, can be written with greater confidence